rwn1v/edgar-altdata-pipeline/README.md

 A dashboard application that parses, analyzes, and visualizes risk factor disclosures from SEC 10-K filings.
 This project is part of a broader alternative data pipeline for investment research and portfolio risk assessment.

-💡 Powered by:
+Powered by:
-- **SEC EDGAR** data
+- SEC EDGAR data
-- **Snowflake** as the cloud data warehouse
+- Snowflake as the cloud data warehouse
-- **Dash** for the interactive front end
+- Dash for the interactive front end
-- **NLP** techniques (TextRank summarization, VADER sentiment)
+- NLP techniques (TextRank summarization, VADER sentiment)

 ---

-## 🔍 Features
+## Features

-- 📁 Explore 10-K risk factor sections via dropdown
+- Explore 10-K risk factor sections via dropdown
-- ✂️ Automatic text summarization using extractive NLP
+- Automatic text summarization using extractive NLP
-- 🧠 Sentiment analysis with VADER
+- Sentiment analysis with VADER
-- 📊 Word frequency analysis and bar chart visualization
+- Word frequency analysis and bar chart visualization
-- 🧵 Connected to a Snowflake backend — no local CSVs needed
+- Connected to a Snowflake backend — no local CSVs needed

 ---

-## ⚙️ How It Works
+## How It Works

 ### 1. Data Ingestion
 Filings are downloaded from EDGAR and parsed using Python scripts.
 Extracted risk factors are uploaded to Snowflake.